Meet the cast of BBC One’s The Nest - TheNewsTrace

 How far would you go to have a baby?
 That’s one of the questions at the coronary heart of BBC One’s upcoming Glasgow-set surrogacy thriller The Nest, starring Line of Responsibility’s Martin Compston and Gentleman Jack’s Sophie Rundle as a rich couple who enlist a youngster to change into their surrogate.

-Learn on for all the things it’s essential find out about the cast and characters of BBC One’s The Nest.
+Learn on for the whole lot you have to find out about the cast and characters of BBC One’s The Nest.

 Martin Compston performs Dan

 Who’s Dan?
-A foul boy turned good, Dan is a self-made man who drives a Bentley and now apparently owns half of Glasgow.
-He’s additionally charitable, even forking out for a large sports activities stadium for the use of underprivileged youngsters.
-A neighborhood hero, Dan appears to have all of it, together with an enormous home and a gorgeous spouse, Emily – the solely factor the couple don’t have, nevertheless, is a baby, one thing that Emily particularly desperately needs, and that Dan will give something to provide her…
+A nasty boy turned good, Dan is a self-made man who drives a Bentley and now apparently owns half of Glasgow.
+He’s additionally charitable, even forking out for an enormous sports activities stadium for the use of underprivileged kids.
+An area hero, Dan appears to have all of it, together with an enormous home and a gorgeous spouse, Emily – the solely factor the couple don’t have, nonetheless, is a baby, one thing that Emily particularly desperately desires, and that Dan will give something to provide her…

 The place have I seen Martin Compston earlier than?
-Viewers is likely to be stunned at listening to the Scottish actor’s personal regional accent – Compston is greatest identified for taking part in Londoner Steve Arnott in the BBC sequence Line of Responsibility.
-He’s additionally starred in Traces (as Danny), and initiatives together with Mary Queen of Scots, Pink Highway, In Plain Sight, and his breakout position in Candy Sixteen.
+Viewers is likely to be shocked at listening to the Scottish actor’s personal regional accent – Compston is greatest identified for taking part in Londoner Steve Arnott in the BBC collection Line of Responsibility.
+He’s additionally starred in Traces (as Danny), and tasks together with Mary Queen of Scots, Crimson Highway, In Plain Sight, and his breakout function in Candy Sixteen.

 Sophie Rundle performs Emily

 Who’s Emily?
-A instructor and conductor at a prestigious Scottish music faculty, Emily is fortunately married to Dan, however their seemingly idyllic relationship has been put underneath pressure by their struggles with infertility and Emily’s a number of miscarriages.
-Since Dan is reluctant to undertake, all their hopes of beginning a household lie with their final remaining frozen embryo – and Emily is decided to discover a surrogate.
+A trainer and conductor at a prestigious Scottish music college, Emily is fortunately married to Dan, however their seemingly idyllic relationship has been put underneath pressure by their struggles with infertility and Emily’s a number of miscarriages.
+Since Dan is reluctant to undertake, all their hopes of beginning a household lie with their final remaining frozen embryo – and Emily is set to discover a surrogate.

-The place have I seen Sophie Rundle earlier than?
-You’ll little question recognise Rundle from a bunch of acclaimed drams from latest years.

 Her roles have included Ann Walker (Anne Lister’s spouse) in Gentleman Jack, Vicky (PC Budd’s estranged spouse) in BBC One’s acclaimed thriller Bodyguard, and Ada Shelby in Peaky Blinders.
 Extra lately she performed lacking particular person Sukey in the drama Elizabeth Is Lacking.